tezizzm/mvc-wavefront-sdk/README.md

    dotnet publish -o .\publish
    ```

-7. Create a Yaml file called manifest.yml with the following contents:
+7. Assuming you already have Wavefront Proxy provisoned on TAS with the name wavefront-proxy, create a Yaml file called manifest.yml with the following contents:

    ```yml
    applications: